Stay connected to yourself in the present…

 As I mentioned, my depersonalization and/or derealization experiences were almost always triggered by a sudden onset of severe stress or anxiety.
 Somewhat surprisingly, the “stress” was at times ultra-positive excitement.
 I’d realized it was crucial to plan my fight against these events ahead of time.
 I spent time identifying what my triggers were.
 I knew that if I saw certain people or went to certain places, I’d become mega vulnerable.
 Yes, on occasion, I’d be caught off guard.
-In those cases, if I were able to start using coping skills as soon as possible, I could prevent the dissociation.
+In those cases, if I was able to start using coping skills as soon as possible, I could prevent the dissociation.
 If I waited too long (I’m talking a couple of seconds or so), it was too late.

 Grounding techniques and staying in the present

 For me, mindfulness (focusing one’s awareness on the present moment) and grounding techniques (pretty much the same idea) have been the most helpful coping skills I’ve learned to prevent depersonalization and derealization.
 I learned using mindfulness while attending DBT (Dialectical Behavioral Therapy), but I’ve learned many grounding techniques from both DBT and CBT (Cognitive Behavioral Therapy).
 The following grounding techniques have been helpful for me:

 - Prepare for a stressful event in advance – If you know you will be entering a triggering environment, rehearse a sample conversation (or reassuring words) in your head ahead of time.
 Visualize yourself remaining grounded or making pre-planned movements or responses.